 In Wilmington, our strategies include promoting nature-based solutions to address a wide variety of social and environmental challenges and demonstrating the efficacy of our projects through sound research and evaluation.
-We are also working to inspire the next generation of environmental stewards and engage residents in citizen science research to improve water quality and the health of urban forests.
-Finally, we are working with the City and community partners to develop policies that tackle the challenge of making Wilmington a more sustainable place to live.
+We are also working to inspire the next generation of environmental stewards and engage residents in community science research to improve water quality and the health of urban forests.
+Finally, we are working with the city and community partners to develop policies that tackle the challenge of making Wilmington a more sustainable place to live.

-South Wilmington Wetland Park
+Southbridge Wilmington Wetlands Park

 For decades, during nearly every major storm event, residents of the Southbridge neighborhood in Wilmington would find their streets and sidewalks flooded with nearly 2.1 million gallons of raw sewage and stormwater.
 Situated within a tidal floodplain of the Christina River, Southbridge has experienced chronic flooding, intensified by sea-level rise.

 Since the early 2000s, the residents of Southbridge have been advocating for solutions through the Southbridge Civic Association.
 In 2014, the community’s decades-long efforts paid off with the city’s approval of the Southbridge Wetlands Park project.
 Completed in 2022, the project has reengineered the neighborhood’s aged plumbing to separate 36 acres of combined storm and sanitary sewers.

 Once the sewer is separated, the storm sewer overflow will run into an engineered wetland, where it will supply water for a nearly 30-acre “wetland park.”
 TNC has supported the project for many years, providing critical funding to backstop the city's acquisition of a final parcel, which expanded the project footprint from 17 to 27 acres.